Wintermute0110/kodi-install/README.md

  * Aspect ratio in core `beetle_psx` is wrong in Stretch mode Normal.
 Stretch mode 4:3 seems to work OK.

- * I cannot use the gamepad at all in `beetle_psx`, not even after remapping the controlles `PlayStation Dual Analog` and `PlayStation Dual Shock`.
+ * I cannot use the gamepad at all in `beetle_psx`, not even after remapping the controllers `PlayStation Dual Analog` and `PlayStation Dual Shock`.

  * Core `prboom` crashes if `prboom.wad` is not found.
 Kodi crashes as well.